 Joints will show the typical patterns of osteoarthritis, and will continue to deteriorate even after biochemical remission is achieved, which is why it is prudent in the clinical setting to monitor the progression of "acromegalic arthropathy" 6,7.
 There has also been a reported higher incidence of crystal deposition disease.

 Terminal phalangeal tufts become hypertrophied and have a "spade appearance", which is called the spade phalanx sign.
 Joint spaces may be minimally enlarged.
-Premature osteoarthritis can set in the advanced stages of acromegaly.
+Premature osteoarthritis can occur in the advanced stages of acromegaly.

 Heel pad thickness may be increased (>25 mm).